grab/engineering-blog/_posts/2022-03-01-abacus-issuing-points-for-multiple-sources.md

 </div>

 #### Point Calculation dependencies for external clients
-External partners supply the point calculation dependencies which are then configured in our backend at the time of integration.
+External partners supply the Point Calculation dependencies which are then configured in our backend at the time of integration.
 These external partners can set their own multipliers instead of using the above mentioned multipliers which are specific to Grab.
 This [document](https://developer.grab.com/assets/docs/grab-rewards/Rewards_Events_API.pdf) details the APIs which are used to award points for external clients.

 ### Simple Queue Service
 Abacus uses Amazon Simple Queue Service (SQS) to ensure that the points system process is robust and fault tolerant.

 #### Point Awarding SQS
-If there are no errors during the point calculation process, the Point Calculation module will send a message containing the points to be awarded to the Point Awarding SQS.
+If there are no errors during the Point Calculation process, the Point Calculation module will send a message containing the points to be awarded to the Point Awarding SQS.

 #### Retry SQS
-The Point Calculation module may not receive the required data when there is a downtime in the point calculation dependencies.
+The Point Calculation module may not receive the required data when there is a downtime in the Point Calculation dependencies.
 If this occurs,  an error is triggered and the Point Calculation module will send a message to Retry SQS.
 Messages sent to the Retry SQS will be re-processed by the Point Calculation module.
 This ensures that the points are properly calculated despite having outages on dependencies.
 Every message that we push to either the Point Awarding SQS or Retry SQS will have a field called Idempotency key which is used to ensure that we reward the points only once to a particular transaction.

 ### Point Awarding module
 The successful calculation of GRP triggers a message to the Point Awarding module via the Point SQS.
 The Point Awarding module tries to reward GRP to the consumer’s account.
 Upon successful completion, an ACK is sent back to the Point SQS signalling that the message was successfully processed and triggers deletion of the message.
 If Point SQS does not receive an ACK, the message is redelivered after an interval.
 This process ensures that the points system is robust and fault tolerant.

 ### Ledger
 GRP is rewarded to the consumer once it is updated in the Ledger.
 The Ledger tracks how many GRP a consumer has accumulated, what they were earned for, and the running total number of GRP.